 What does the course lead to?

-Students from this course have gone on to work in photography or to attend higher-level courses such as HNC, HND or BA courses.
-If you are not planning to make a career in photography, this course enables you to reach a professional standard in your own work.
+Students from this course have progressed into employment or higher-level courses, such as HNC or University courses.
+If you are not planning to make a career in photography, this course enables you to reach a professional standard in your work.

 Where will I study?